yxt7979/Streaming_media_technology/README.md

 For me and Senior Yang Chen :

-- Focus on ABR - SVC 《Edge Cache Replacement Strategy for

-  SVC-Encoding Tile-Based 360-degree Panoramic
+- Focus on ABR - SVC 《Edge Cache Replacement Strategy for SVC Encoding Tile-Based 360-degree Panoramic Streaming》

-  Streaming》

 - learn the basic QoE of 360° video from LIME